 If you tell me it went well, you won't hear from me again.
 If it didn't go well, I'd love another chance to win your business, when your contract is up.

 This sets expectations you're not lurking in the corner waiting for them to need you again.
 Instead, it's straightforward and reinforces you care about their best interest and success.

 5. "Thank you for the opportunity to earn your business."

 If it doesn't look like a deal will move forward, sincerely thank the prospect for their time.
 Take it as an opportunity to let them know that you're there to help address any questions or issues in the future.

 Just because you won't be working with them right now, doesn't mean they won't come back when the time is right.
 With this message, you further develop your position as a trusted advisor and end your correspondence on a good note.

 Thank you for the opportunity to earn your business.
 If in the future it ever makes sense to reconnect, you can book time on my calendar here: [Insert Meeting Link]

 I'm always here to help.

 If you lose a deal to another vendor, you've lost a full sales cycle.
 The only thing worse than putting three months into a dead deal is putting three months and one day into a dead deal.
 A new outreach call is better than nursing a lost opportunity.
-So, when in doubt, turn to these four alternatives to "Thank you for your consideration," and move on to bigger and better things.
+So, when in doubt, turn to these alternatives to "Thank you for your consideration," and move on to bigger and better things.